Ellie Ramirez-Camara@Data Phoenix

 //

-Google has integrated its Veo 2 video-generating AI model into Gemini Advanced, offering subscribers the ability to create short video clips directly from text prompts.
-This new feature allows users to generate eight-second, 720p videos in a 16:9 aspect ratio, suitable for sharing on platforms like TikTok and YouTube.
-These videos can be downloaded as MP4 files and include Google's SynthID watermark, helping to identify them as AI-generated content.
-The availability is currently limited to Google One AI Premium subscribers and does not extend to Google Workspace business or educational plans.
+Google is integrating its Veo 2 video-generating AI model into Gemini Advanced, allowing subscribers to create short, cinematic videos from text prompts.
+The new feature, launched on April 15, 2025, enables Gemini Advanced users to generate 8-second, 720p videos in a 16:9 aspect ratio, suitable for sharing on platforms like TikTok and YouTube.
+These videos can be downloaded as MP4 files and include Google's SynthID watermark, ensuring transparency regarding AI-generated content.
+Currently, this offering is exclusively for Google One AI Premium subscribers and does not extend to Google Workspace business and educational plans.

 References :